Apple Crumb Pie (Dutch Apple Pie)

 6. Pour the cooled filling into the baked and cooled par-baked crust, and spread into an even layer.
 Set on a parchment-lined baking sheet.
 Preheat the oven to 375°F / 190°C with the oven racks in the upper and lower thirds of the oven.

-7. Make the crumb topping: in a medium bowl stir the oats, all purpose flour, whole wheat flour, brown sugar, baking powder, cinnamon, and salt to combine.
+7. Make the crumb topping: in a medium bowl stir the oats, all purpose flour, brown sugar, whole wheat flour, baking powder, cinnamon, and salt to combine.
 Rub the butter into the flour mixture with your fingers until the mixture forms large clumps.

 8. Sprinkle the topping evenly over the surface of the pie.
 Transfer the pie on the baking sheet to the lower oven rack, and bake until the streusel is browned, and the filling bubbles vigorously around the outer edges, 45-50 minutes.
 If additional browning is needed, transfer the pie to the upper oven rack during the last 10-15 minutes of baking.
 If the crust is browning too quickly, you can tent the edges with foil for the remainder of bake time.